-It is more immediately apparent what the CLR statement does than the native C++ statement.
+What the CLR statement does is more immediately apparent than what the native C++ statement does.

-Setting Options in Visual C++ 2005
+Setting Options in Visual C++ 2010

-There are two sets of options you can set.
-You can set options that apply to the tools provided by Visual C++ 2005, which apply in every project context.
-Also, you can set options that are specific to a project and determine how the project code is to be processed when it is compiled and linked.
-Options are set through the Options dialog box that's displayed when you select Tools > Options from the main menu.
-The Options dialog box is shown in Figure 1-20.
+Two sets of options are available.
+You can set options that apply to the tools provided by Visual C++ 2010, which apply in every project context.
+You also can set options that are specific to a project, and that determine how the project code is to be processed when it is compiled and linked.
+Options that apply to every project are set through the Options dialog box that's displayed when you select Tools \Rightarrow Options from the main menu.
+You used this dialog earlier to change the code indenting used by the editor.
+The Options dialog box is shown in Figure 1-17.

-Clicking the plus sign (+) for any of the items in the left pane displays a list of subtopics.
-Figure 1-20 shows the options for the General subtopic under Projects and Solutions.
-The right pane displays the options you can set for the topic you have select in the left pane.
+Clicking the [unfilled] symbol for any of the items in the left pane displays a list of subtopics.
+Figure 1-17 shows the options for the General subtopic under Projects and Solutions.
+The right pane displays the options you can set for the topic you have selected in the left pane.
 You should concern yourself with only a few of these at this time, but you'll find it useful to spend a little time browsing the range of options available to you.
-Clicking the Help button (with the ?) at the top right of the dialog box displays an explanation of the current options.
+Clicking the Help button (the one with the question mark) at the top right of the dialog box displays an explanation of the current options.

-You probably want to choose a path to use as a default when you create a new project, and you can do this through the first option shown in Figure 1-20.
+You probably want to choose a path to use as a default when you create a new project, and you can do this through the first option shown in Figure 1-17.
 Just set the path to the location where you want your projects and solutions stored.

-You can set options that apply to every C++ project by selecting the Projects and Solutions > VC++ Project Settings topic in the left pane.
-You can also set options specific to the current project through the Project > Properties menu item in the main menu.
+You can set options that apply to every C++ project by selecting the Projects and Solutions \Rightarrow VC++ Project Settings topic in the left pane.
+You can also set options specific to the current project through the Project \Rightarrow Properties menu item in the main menu, or by pressing Alt+F7.
 This menu item label is tailored to reflect the name of the current project.
+You used this to change the value of the Character Set property for the Ex1 02 console program.